Orange County Sheriff's Department: Orange County Sheriff's Department Explorer Post 449

 Explorers are also used to assist in public education.
 They distribute brochures explaining changes in parking regulations or temporary street closures.
 During Bicycle Rodeo Events, Explorers demonstrate to children how to properly size and wear bicycle helmets.
 They offer child identification and crime awareness, through a "Kid-Print" program and assist in crime prevention demonstrations throughout the county.

-The Department's Explorers serve the community by providing crowd and traffic control during Basic Academy Graduations, County Building Dedications, Mall grand openings, Community awareness fairs, 10 K runs, parades and a multitude of other charitable events.
+The department's Explorers serve the community by providing crowd and traffic control during Basic Academy Graduations, County Building Dedications, Mall grand openings, Community awareness fairs, 10 K runs, parades and other charitable events.
 The Post's Color guard is used to present the flag at City Council and County Board of Supervisor meetings, as well as scouting and civic events.

 The Orange County Sheriff's Department Explorers participate in Law Enforcement competitions throughout the state.
-Through the use of the Department's "Laser Village" and its Training Staff, Post 449 Explorers have learned skills which enabled them to win several awards in Felony Car Stop, D.U.I., Bomb Threat and Search and Building Search scenarios.
 The Explorers also compete in Tug-of War, Volleyball and Obstacle Course competitions.

-Sheriff's personnel, who volunteer as Advisors for the Department's Post, contribute countless hours exposing youths to Law Enforcement Careers.
-Their commitment to the advancement of the Exploring program goes beyond the Department's Post.
 The Department's Advisors also serve on the County-wide Organization as Ranking Officials, Academy Directors, Tactical Training Officers and Instructors at the Explorer Academy.
 In addition to Orange County, these Advisors have trained and taught Explorers from Kern, Los Angeles, San Diego, Riverside and Ventura counties.